AI reshapes more than execution

 Organizational Evolution Workflow Systems Strategic Advisory

-I approach it as a question of judgment, workflows, organizational learning, and how people evolve alongside the technology.
+I approach these challenges as questions of workflow design, operational clarity, judgment, and how people adapt alongside the technology.

 AI changes how knowledge, judgment, and responsibility move through an organization, not just how quickly work gets done.